-As a celebrated scientist and business leader, Peter has been awarded a Meritorious Medal from the Royal Aeronautical Society and the Cooper Medal, presented by the Royal Society (NZ) bi-annually to those deemed to have published the best single account of research in physics and engineering.
-In 2015, he was named New Zealander of the Year for Innovation, and he was recently recognized as EY Entrepreneur of the Year.
+As a celebrated scientist and business leader, Peter has been awarded a Meritorious Medal from the Royal Aeronautical Society and the Cooper Medal, presented by the Royal Society (NZ) bi-annually to those deemed to have published the best single account of research in physics and engineering.In 2015, Peter was awarded New Zealander of the Year (innovation) and in 2016 was recognised as New Zealand EY Entrepreneur of the Year.

-Peter is changing how we access space, and is reshaping the world's future.
+Peter is changing how we access space, enhancing humanity's capability to better understand our planet and our impact on it.